James Smith (i)

 Biography

+He first had a wool and hosiery business in his native island of Yell, and moved after World War I to set up in Lerwick.
 He was a founder and President of the Shetland Woollen Industry Association, whose principal aim was the protection of Shetland's hand-knitted industry by means of a trademark.

 Political Career